BNasmith/PTForsyth/PTFWorkofChrist.md

 death.
-He stood in the midst of human sin full of love to man, such love as enabled Him to identify Himself in the most profound, sym- pathetic way with the evil race ; fuller still of love to the God whose name He was hallowing ; and, as with one mouth, as if the whole race confessed through Him, as with one soul, as though the whole race at last did justice to God
+He stood in the midst of human sin full of love to man, such love as enabled Him to identify Himself in the most profound, sym- pathetic way with the evil race; fuller still of love to the God whose name He was hallowing; and, as with one mouth, as if the whole race confessed through Him, as with one soul, as though the whole race at last did justice to God